adam-sampson/NannymudMudletModule/README.md

 The module doesn't care about any column to the right of these.
 You can also feel free to change the code.
 It should be fairly clear how to do that.

-To use locations the command is currently "./alias" to run the "full_to" directions, and "../alias" to run the "full_from" directions.
-So "./monk;pray to lars;../monk" will help you to build points with the big guy.
+To use locations the command is currently ".talias" to run the "full_to" directions, and ".falias" to run the "full_from" directions.
+So ".tmonk;pray to lars;.fmonk" will help you to build points with the big guy.
 This can be changed in the aliases by changing the regex for autowalk.

 # Default GUI